‘When you’re walking the view shifts and changes.

 by Mireille Juchau

 Autumn arrived in the vineyards in mid-May.
-One weekend in the last week of May or so, I went for a brief wander on one of my favourite tracks, which skirts the wetlands, the Scrub, the vineyards and the farms.
+One weekend in the last week of May or so, I spent some time walking near the Aldinga Scrub, on a track that skirts the wetlands, the Scrub, the vineyards and the farms.

 It was one of those autumn days when the sky changes every moment that you look up at it, and with it the light.
 One moment the sky was blue and the grass shone bright and green; the next, the sun disappeared behind clouds, and the sky darkened, and the grass turned a pale, sombre green.

 As I took the photos you see in this post, I became aware of stinging sensations at my ankles and wrists.
-We’d had rain overnight, and the ground was damp, though the temperature was mild.
+There had been had rain overnight, and the ground was damp, though the temperature was mild.
 Mosquitoes were everywhere, biting, biting.
 I kept stopping to scratch: my ankles, my wrists, my hands.
 Still, it was peaceful and green.

 Can you see the willy wagtail perched on the wire fencing in the photograph above?
 It darted about as I wandered the track, zigzagging and dipping and feinting, the way willy wagtails do.
 There were fairy wrens on the path, too, but I didn’t manage to capture them.